Namecheap Review: Robust, Low-Cost Web Hosting for Bloggers

 - Free dedicated IPs

-A VPS helps out quite a bit once your website starts getting more visitors.
-Some companies have someone on hand who can manage the server, but if you’d rather focus on your day-to-day operations, Namecheap has managed options as well.
+A VPS helps out significantly once your website starts to attract more visitors.
+Many companies have staff on call who can manage the server, but if you’d rather focus on your day-to-day operations, Namecheap has managed options too.

 A dedicated server is typically only for extremely high traffic sites.
 It offers full control over your server.
 Because of this control, you have full reign over the customization of the server.
 You can even choose certain features, such as hardware and operating systems.

-Namecheap sets up your dedicated server in around four hours, making it a rather quick configuration process.
-You also get multiple Intel Cores for the ultimate performance.
+Namecheap sets up your dedicated server in around four hours, making it a quick configuration process.
+Additionally, you are allocated multiple Intel Cores for exceptional performance.

 Some of the dedicated hosting features include both single and multiple CPU plans, multiple Cores for all plans, at least 8 GM of RAM, at least 500 GB of hard drive, and at least 10 TB of bandwidth.

 - A Tier IV datacenter located in Phoenix